Skip to main content

 docker volume create mydata

-β€’ Creates a named volume before using it
+β€’ Creates a named volume with a chosen driver and options

 docker volume ls